Insulin in Pregnancy: Safety, Types, Dosage, and Side Effects

 What is Insulin?

 If your blood sugar still does not drop after a change in diet and exercise, then your doctor is more likely to prescribe insulin shots.
 These shots help to keep both mother and child healthy and safe, as they are meant to regulate the glucose levels in the blood.
-Here are the things that will need to be considered when prescribing insulin during pregnancy:
+Here are the things that will need to be considered when prescribing insulin use in pregnancy:

 • The stage of the pregnancy